pauby/raedrizk-workshops/exercises/ansible_windows/8-chocolatey/README.md

 ```

 Since we will not need or use any of the facts gathered by Ansible,  we have disabled fact gathering by setting `gather_facts: false` to decrease overhead.
-We also defined one dictionary variable named `choco_packages` under the `vars` directive to hold the names and versions of the packages we want to install using chocolatey
+We also defined one dictionary variable named `choco_packages` under the `vars` directive to hold the names and versions of the packages we want to install using Chocolatey.

 Next we will add our tasks: